SylverVB/SPN-BE-HW-W2D2-REST-API-Flask-Building-Blog/README.md

 ### app/models/

-Contains the SQLAlchemy models for `User` and `Post`.
+Contains the SQLAlchemy models for `User`, `Post`, and `Comment`.

 ### app/routes.py

-Defines the routes for the API, including user and post endpoints, as well as the token generation endpoint.
+Defines the routes for the API, including user, post, and comment endpoints, as well as the token generation endpoint.

 ### app/schemas/

-Contains Marshmallow schemas for serializing and deserializing `User` and `Post` objects.
+Contains Marshmallow schemas for serializing and deserializing `User`, `Post`, and `Comment` objects.

 ### app/utils/

 Includes utility functions for encoding and decoding JWT tokens.

+### tests/

+Contains unit tests for the application, ensuring the correctness of authentication, user, post, and comment functionalities.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.